0xpolarzero/tiny-explorer/packages/server/README.md

 **A tRPC server that provides API endpoints for analyzing EVM contracts with an LLM and caches results.**

-The server package implements the backend services for the EVM AI Indexer, handling contract analysis requests, LLM integration, and authentication.
+The server package implements the backend services for the TinyExplorer, handling contract analysis requests, LLM integration, and authentication.

 ## Table of contents